MarkKozel/CompOrgEText/docs/CS131/CourseInformation.md

 Use the **Site Search** field at the top-center to find all references to a keyword.

-The **Home icon/Title** at the top-left will return you to the CS 131 start page.
+The **Home icon/Title** at the top-left will return to the CS 131 start page.